urbit/hoon-language-server/README.md

 urbit zod
 ```

-in the same directory you created it in.
+in the same directory it was created in.

 ## Editor Setup

 Your code editor now needs to use `hoon-language-server` as an LSP provider.
-There are plugins for common editors that add syntax highlighting, etc. and help connect to the language server.
+Supported plugins:
 ### VSCode

  * [hoon-vscode](https://github.com/famousj/hoon-vscode)